The Golden Elixir ▶ Taoist Alchemy

 (The Seal of the Unity of the Three)

-Chinese alchemy has always been closely related to teachings that find their main expression in the early doctrinal texts of Taoism, especially the Laozi and the Zhuangzi.
+Chinese alchemy has always been closely related to teachings that find expressed in the early texts of Taoism, especially the ▶ Laozi (Daode jing) and the ▶ Zhuangzi.
 The cosmos as we know it is conceived of as the final stage in a series of spontaneous transmutations stemming from original Non-being.
-This process which occurs in a timeless "now" entails the apparent separation of original Unity into the two complementary principles, Yin and Yang.
+This process which occurs in a timeless "now" entails the apparent separation of original Unity into the two complementary principles, ▶ Yin and Yang.
 Their re-union gives birth to the cosmos.
 When the process is completed, the cosmos is subject to the laws of cosmology.
-The adept's task is to retrace this process backwards.
-Alchemy, whether "external" or "internal," provides a support to do this, leading one to the point when, as some texts put it, "Heaven spontaneously reveals its secrets."
-Its practice must be performed under the close supervision of a master, who provides the "oral instructions" (koujue) necessary to understand the processes that the adept performs with minerals and metals, or undergoes within himself.

-To transcend space and time the two main features of the cosmos the alchemist should take care of their correspondences to the work he performs.
-Space is delimited and protected by talismans (fu), and the laboratory (danwu, lit. "chamber of the elixirs") and instruments are properly oriented.
+To transcend space and time the two main features of the cosmos alchemists should take care of their correspondences to the work they perform.
+In Waidan, space is delimited and protected by talismans (fu), and the laboratory (danwu, lit. "chamber of the elixirs") and instruments are properly oriented.
 According to some texts, moreover, the heating of the elixir must conform to minutely defined time cycles.
-This system, known as "fire times" (huohou), allows an adept to perform in a relatively short time the same work that Nature would achieve in thousands of years in other words, to reproduce and accelerate the rhythms of Nature.
+This system, known as "fire phases" (huohou), allows an adept to perform in a relatively short time the same work that Nature would achieve in thousands of years in other words, to reproduce and accelerate the rhythms of Nature.
 Bringing time to its end, or tracing it back to its beginning, is equivalent.
 In either case time is transcended, and the alchemist gains access to timelessness.
-The same is with space: its centre, where the alchemist places himself and his work, is a point devoid of dimension.
-From this spaceless and timeless point he is able to move along the axis that connects the higher and lower levels of being.
+The same is with space: its centre is a point devoid of dimension.
+From this spaceless and timeless point and adept is able to move along the axis that connects the higher and lower levels of being.

-The final object of External and Internal Alchemy is represented as the preparation of an elixir often defined as huandan (lit., "Reverted Elixir").
-This expression, recurring in the whole literature, originally denotes an elixir obtained by bringing the ingredients back to their original condition through repeated cyclical operations an operation comparable to the process that the adept performs within himself with the support of the alchemical practice.
+The final object of Waidan and Neidan is represented as the compounding of an elixir often defined as huandan (lit., "Reverted Elixir").
+This expression originally denotes an elixir obtained by bringing the ingredients back to their original condition through repeated cyclical operations an operation comparable to the process that adepts performs within themselves with the support of the alchemical practice.
 The word dan ("elixir") also denotes cinnabar, suggesting that the process begins and ends on two corresponding points along an ascensional spiral.

-In Internal Alchemy, the central role of cinnabar is taken up by True Lead, which represents original Oneness, and in this sense is a synonym of "gold" (jin).
+In Neidan, the central role of cinnabar is taken up by True Lead, which represents original Oneness, and in this sense is a synonym of "gold" (jin).

 External Alchemy.
 The extant Waidan sources suggest that the two main methods outlined above acquired progressive importance in the history of the discipline.
-In the Book of the Nine Elixirs (Huangdi jiuding shendan jing) and other texts dating from the first centuries CE, cinnabar is never the main ingredient of an elixir, and the lead-mercury compound either is used only to make a mud that is spread on the crucible to prevent it from breaking when it is heated, or is placed at the bottom of the crucible together with other ingredients.
+In the ▶ Book of the Nine Elixirs (Huangdi jiuding shendan jing) and other texts dating from the first centuries CE, cinnabar is never the main ingredient of an elixir, and the lead-mercury compound either is used only to make a mud that is spread on the crucible to prevent it from breaking when it is heated, or is placed at the bottom of the crucible together with other ingredients.
 In the methods of the Nine Elixirs, the ingredients undergo cycles of refining in a hermetically sealed crucible.
-This process consists in a backward re-enactment of cosmogony that brings the ingredients to a state of prima materia.
-[See a translation of the Book of the Nine Elixirs.]
+This process consists in a backward re-enactment of cosmogony that brings the ingredients back to a state of prima materia.

 . . .
 What I said above is a general approximation of the Golden Elixir.
 Just look at it, and you will trust that the great undertaking is not on piece of paper.